nanjiangshu/TMplot/README.md

 Plotting membrane protein families, highlighting the membrane topology and other evolutionary information using iTOL

-Note that Python scripts are required to be run with Python 2.7+ (but not Python 3)
+Note that Python scripts are required to be run with Python 3.6+.

 ## Author